Saucisse de Toulouse

-Saucisse de Toulouse (Toulouse Sausage) is a fresh sausage originating from Toulouse in the southwest of France.
+Saucisse de Toulouse (Toulouse sausage) is a fresh sausage originating from Toulouse in southwest France.
 It is made from pork (75% lean, 25% belly), salt and pepper, has a natural casing of about 3 cm in diameter and is usually sold in a coil (like Cumberland sausage).

-It is an ingredient of most Cassoulet recipes and is also served grilled or confit.
+It is an ingredient of most cassoulet recipes and is also served grilled or confit.

 Saucisse de Toulouse does not have a protected status so variations on the original recipe can be sold under the same name.
-Producers' organisations have proposed a Label Rouge designation for the product the recipe for which would adhere to the criteria: raw pork meat and fat (no more than 80% lean), ham without shank, shoulder without shank, loin, brisket, and back fat; a natural casing of pork or mutton; salt at an amount between 1.5% and 1.8% of the total ingredients; water, ice; sugars at a maximum of 1% of the total ingredients (only sucrose, dextrose, glucose, or lactose); aromatics, spices and wines at a maximum of 0.7% in total, and trace amounts of one of: ascorbic acid (E300), sodium ascorbate (E301), erythorbic acid (E315), or sodium erythorbate (E316) as a preservative.
+Producers' organisations have proposed a Label Rouge designation for the product the recipe for which would adhere to certain criteria: raw pork meat and fat (no more than 80% lean), ham without shank, shoulder without shank, loin, brisket, and back fat; a natural casing of pork or mutton; salt at an amount between 1.5% and 1.8% of the total ingredients; water, ice; sugars at a maximum of 1% of the total ingredients (only sucrose, dextrose, glucose, or lactose); aromatics, spices and wines at a maximum of 0.7% in total, and trace amounts of one of: ascorbic acid (E300), sodium ascorbate (E301), erythorbic acid (E315), or sodium erythorbate (E316) as a preservative.